- JuiceFS v0.15.2 started to support manual backup, recovery and inter-engine migration of metadata.

 s: accurate to the second, such as

-It is worth mentioning that the time cost of backup will increase with the number of files in the filesystem, so when the number is too large (by default 1 million) and the automatic backup frequency is the default value of 1 hour, JuiceFS will automatically skip backup and print the corresponding warning log.
-At this point you may mount a new client with bigger
+It is worth mentioning that the time cost of backup will increase with the number of files in the filesystem.
+Hence, when the number is too large (by default 1 million) with the automatic backup frequency 1 hour (by default), JuiceFS will automatically skip backup and print the corresponding warning log.
+At this point you may mount a new client with a bigger

 For reference, when using Redis as the metadata engine, backing up the metadata for one million files takes about 1 minute and consumes about 1GB of memory.